Pacing your story feature

 John & Patty @writingagreatbook.com 2020

 Thanks for joining us in our journey to learn how to write a great book.
 If you enjoyed this post, please share it with your network.
-It just takes a few clicks and you’ll be helping other find this information.
+It just takes a few clicks, and you’ll be helping others find this information.

 FictionFactor.com/Pacing